VIDA-NYU/data-polygamy/README.md

 It is important to note that, since we cannot make the 911, Taxi, and Twitter datasets available, the scripts that we provide here do not take into account these datasets, and as a consequence, the performance results and plots will be consistent but visually different than the ones published on the paper.
 Please modify the scripts accordingly if you obtain the remaining datasets elsewhere.

-However, we provide [ReproZip](https://vida-nyu.github.io/reprozip/) packages for the original plots published in the paper, where you can obtain the original performance results.
+Alternatively, we provide [ReproZip](https://vida-nyu.github.io/reprozip/) packages for the original plots published in the paper, where you can obtain the original performance results.

 #### Merge Tree Index Performance (Figure 7)